-Florida law prohibits vaccination mandates for private employers, unless several exemptions are also provided, including medical or religious concerns, anticipated future pregnancy or pregnancy, and past COVID-19 infections.
-Health care providers in Florida are caught in the middle of a fight between their state and the federal government.
-On the one hand, the Biden administration requires healthcare workers to be vaccinated against COVID-19 if they work in a center that receives federal money.
-The Supreme Court upheld that requirement last week.
+Florida law prohibits private employers from mandating vaccinations, unless certain exemptions are provided.
+These exemptions include medical or religious concerns, anticipated future pregnancy, and past COVID-19 infections.
+Health care providers in the state are stuck between the federal government and their own state government.
+The Biden administration requires healthcare workers to be vaccinated against COVID-19 if they work in a center that receives federal money, which was recently upheld by the Supreme Court.